-Subject to provisions of G.S.
-15A-2004, any Any-person who has been indicted for an offense punishable by death may enter a plea of guilty at any time after his indictment, and the judge of the superior court having jurisdiction may sentence such person to life imprisonment or to death pursuant to the procedures of G.S.
+Any-Subject to the provisions of G.S.
+15A-2004, any person who has been indicted for an offense punishable by death may enter a plea of guilty at any time after his indictment, and the judge of the superior court having jurisdiction may sentence such person to life imprisonment or to death pursuant to the procedures of G.S.
 15A-2000.
 Before sentencing the defendant, the presiding judge shall impanel a jury for the limited purpose of hearing evidence and determining a sentence recommendation as to the appropriate sentence pursuant to G.S.
 15A-2000.
 The jury's sentence recommendation in cases where the defendant pleads guilty shall be determined under the same procedure of G.S.
 15A-2000 applicable to defendants who have been tried and found guilty by a jury."

-Section 3.
+SECTION 3.
 Article 100 of Chapter 15A of the General Statutes is amended by adding a new section to read:

 "§ 15A-2004.
-Prosecutorial discretion to seek life imprisonment.
+Prosecutorial discretion to agree to accept a sentence of life imprisonment for a defendant.

-Notwithstanding any other provision of Article 100 of Chapter 15A of the General Statutes, the State shall have the discretion at any point in the prosecution to seek a sentence of life imprisonment, notwithstanding the availability of evidence which would support submission to the jury of one or more aggravating circumstances listed in G.S.
-15A-2000(e).

-If the State elects to seek a sentence of life imprisonment prior to trial, the trial or hearing upon the defendant's plea of guilty shall be conducted as a noncapital proceeding, and the court, upon adjudication of the defendant's guilt of first degree murder, shall impose a sentence of life imprisonment.

-If the State elects to seek a sentence of life imprisonment following an adjudication of guilt or upon remand of the case for capital resentencing, the court shall impose a sentence of life imprisonment."
+- (a) Notwithstanding any other provision of Article 100 of Chapter 15A of the General Statutes, the State may agree to accept a sentence of life imprisonment for a defendant at any point in the prosecution of a capital case, prior to adjudication by a jury. - (b) If, prior to trial, the State agrees to accept a sentence of life imprisonment if the defendant is adjudicated guilty, then the trial or hearing upon the defendant's plea of guilty shall be conducted as a noncapital proceeding, and the court, upon adjudication of the defendant's guilt of first degree murder, shall impose a sentence of life imprisonment. - (c) Notwithstanding any other provision of Article 100 of Chapter 15A of the General Statutes, the State may agree to accept a sentence of life imprisonment for a defendant upon remand of a capital case for resentencing.
+If the State exercises its discretion and does agree to accept a sentence of life imprisonment for the defendant, then the court shall impose a sentence of life imprisonment."

-1 Section 4.
+SECTION 4.
 This act is effective when it becomes law.